 With most airlines refusing to allow bassinet reservations, most parents have no idea whether or not their little travelers will have access to a bassinet until after boarding — even if they are in the correct seats.

-When flying in economy class, this can be especially stressful — the alternative is either buying an additional seat or keeping your baby on your lap for the entire flight (think about meal service).
+When flying in economy class, not having a bassinet can be incredibly stressful.
+The alternative is either buying an additional seat or keeping your baby on your lap for the entire flight (think about meal service).

 However, in business class, this isn’t as big of an issue.
 With your seat in lie-flat mode, there is plenty of room for you to create a little “nook” for your baby to curl up in, while still leaving you space to sit, watch TV, and enjoy a nice meal.